 Chronic health conditions

-We are here to help with the emotional impact of the big health challenges for nurses and midwives.
+We are here to help with the emotional impact of the big health challenges for nurses, midwives and students of the professions.
 Other health symptoms may be harder to recognise.
-If your chronic health condition is causing you to feel despondent, overwhelmed, anxious, rudderless, cranky, volatile, and reactive, we can help.
+If your chronic health condition is causing you to feel despondent, overwhelmed, anxious, and reactive, we can are here to support you.

 We are not experts on every chronic health condition, so we suggest you access information from specialist organisations.

 Your chronic health condition may be one on this list.
-If not listed below feel free call us for information.
-Whatever your condition we are here to listen to your concerns and, if you request it, refer you to another service.
+If not listed below, feel free to call us for information.
+Whatever your condition, we are here to listen to your concerns and, if you request it, refer you to another service.

 - Diabetes – Diabetes Australia